jsommers/cbook/structs.rst

 Initializing ``struct``\ s
 --------------------------

 A syntax similar to array initialization can be used to initialize fields of a ``struct``.
-For example, declare and initialize a new ``struct fraction``, we could use the following:
+For example, to declare and initialize a new ``struct fraction``, we could use the following:

 .. code-block:: c